The Germiest Places You Could Ever Touch

 How to Stay Healthy at the Grocery Store

-Consider antibacterial wipes your best friend—and don't even think about putting your hands near your face after handling anything during your grocery shopping trip.
+Consider antibacterial wipes your best friend—and don’t even think about putting your hands near your face after handling anything during your grocery shopping trip.
+And always wear a mask.

 With all the stories in recent years about mass illnesses on cruise ships, it should come as zero surprise that the sailing the seas can have a not-so-friendly impact on your health.
 In fact, the CDC has an entire page devoted to “Outbreak Updates for International Cruise Ships” listing all of the illnesses reported on the vessels.
 There have been a total of nine outbreaks reported in 2019 alone, eight of them being norovirus, the extremely contagious food-bourne illness.